 Eating a salad a day makes a difference to your life.
 Trust me.

 Are you after other Tomato Salads?
-Try Marinated Zucchini and Tomato Salad, Tomato and Strawberry Salad, and Kachumber.
+Try Marinated Zucchini and Tomato Salad, Tomato and Strawberry Salad, Tomato and Basil Salad with Grilled Cheese Croutons, and Kachumber.

 Or try some of our other Salads – Spicy Celery Salad, Green Salad with Chickpeas and Preserved Lemon, and Jicama, Red Radish and Green Mango Salad.